This post may contain affiliate links. Read the full disclosure here.

 What is the ideal soil mix for Monstera?

-Ideally, Monstera like a very well-draining soil.
-In the wild, they’re semi-epiphytic and climb trees, attaching their aerial roots to the tree trunk to grow towards the light.
+Monstera deliciosa like very well-draining soil.
+In the wild, they’re semi-epiphytic and climb trees, attaching their aerial roots to the trees to grow towards the light.
 I have a complete guide to Monstera deliciosa here.

 The solution I found was to put my Monstera outside in summer, and hose it down when I was watering my veggie garden.